-Some men will develop overnight severe curvature or bending of the penis, and some men will take months to develop the deformity.
+Some men with PyD will develop overnight severe curvature or bending of the penis, and some men will take months to develop the deformity.
 It can be painful, especially in the first few months of development.

 Specialists divide Peyronie’s disease into two (2) categories: acute and chronic.
 The acute phase of Peyronie’s disease can last up to a couple of years but most men evolve into the chronic phase in the first year or so after noticing the curvature.
 Along with curvature or bending, most men will notice loss of penile length that can sometimes be dramatic.
 Some men claim losing up to ½ of their former erect penis length.
-Penile shortening occurs because the thick fibers of the penis are usually elastic and stretch with blood flow and men find themselves with a smaller erect penis.
+Penile shortening occurs because the thick fibers of the penis lose their usually elasticity and ability to stretch with blood flow and, therefore, men find themselves with a smaller erect penis.

-Severity of Peyronie’s depends on how bothered a man is by this condition.
+Severity of Peyronie’s disease depends on how bothered a man is by this condition.
 Some men have a bend of over 90 degrees and are unable to penetrate their partner.
-Some men have a much less severe bend, but are so bothered by the changed in appearance of their penis that they avoid sex.
+Some men have a much less severe bend, but are so bothered by the change in appearance of their penis that they avoid sex.
 If they don’t have a partner, they hesitate to find one, afraid to divulge their condition.

 Over the last several years, erectile dysfunction (ED) has become a household word.
 Celebrity spokesmen proclaimed their ED on national television and normalized the condition.
 This empowered a generation of men to seek treatment.
 Peyronie’s disease has no celebrity spokesman.
 It is a disease, for the most part, suffered in silence.